• Skip to primary navigation

 The Gravy

 Begin by making the sausage gravy.
-It's the only thing that needs to cook outside of the oven.
+It's the only thing that needs to be cooked outside of the oven.

 As it is cooking, you'll be able to prep all the other ingredients for assembly.